-In this situation, copper is not the problem but the symptom.
+In this situation, copper is not the concern but the symptom.
 While it is necessary to stabilize the body’s mineral balance, reducing or inhibiting copper intake will directly interfere with essential processes necessary to restore balance.
 The answer is to eliminate the cause of the stress, thus reducing (if not eliminating) the issue.

 Of course, there is one type of copper to watch out for, and that's free copper.
 The human body cannot make use of a free form of copper.
 Simply put, free copper is metallic copper in its unbound form, as opposed to dietary copper which is bound to ceruloplasmin.
 Free copper does cause free radical damage to cells, DNA, proteins, and lipids in the blood stream.
 Free copper results primarily from corroded water pipes and copper cookware.
 Water with a pH of 6.5 or lower increases corrosion.
 Running cold water to flush pipes can help reduce the amount of free copper in water, ensuring the body gets only the dietary copper it needs.